 Mr. Savikataaq: Thank you, Mr. Chairman.
-I'm curious as to why Community and Government Services have an on-going cost of little over \$5 million to Qulliq Energy Corporation when that corporation is supposed to be a standalone corporation and raise the money that it spends.
-I'm just curious why there is a commitment now when there never was \$5 million into the corporation ongoing?
+I'm curious as to why Community and Government Services has an ongoing cost of little over \$5 million to the Qulliq Energy Corporation when that corporation is supposed to be a standalone corporation and raise the money that it spends.
+I'm just curious why there is a commitment now when there never was for \$5 million to the corporation ongoing?
 Thank you.